handlebars-lang/docs/src/guide/expressions.md

 ## Basic Usage

 Handlebars expressions are some contents enclosed by double curly braces `{{}}`.
-In the below template, `firstname` is a variable which is enclosed by double curly braces which is said to be an expression.
+In the below template, `firstname` is a variable that is enclosed by double curly braces, which is said to be an expression.

 <ExamplePart examplePage="/examples/simple-expressions.md" show="template" />